Policy Priorities

 Animal Care

 Animal welfare is an important aspect of any livestock operation, and remains a priority to CFB members.
-CFB will continue to engage on issues related to animal welfare, protecting the animals as well as the livelihoods of those who care for them.
+CFB will continue to engage on issues related to animal welfare that protect the animals' well-being, while also protecting our members against unnecessary laws, rules, and regulations that could make day-to-day operations more difficult for our industry.

 Farm Policy and Trade

 Farm policies must be managed fairly, equitably and avoid unnecessary provisions that limit the ability of farmers and ranchers to participate in those programs.
-Maintaining and expanding conservation, safety net and risk management programs that are beneficial to agricultural users and the environment help support the industry.
+Maintaining and expanding conservation, safety net and risk management programs are beneficial to agricultural users and the environment.
 It is important to advocate for market access programs, the implementation of new free-trade agreements and the fair treatment of agricultural products within those agreements.
+Disaster and economic aid programs should have the broadest eligibility possible.

 Infrastructure